jentery/engl230/faq.md

 ## Will There Be a Course Brightspace?

 There will be!
 I've just not finished it quite yet.
 We'll use Brightspace for scheduling, discussion forums, video recordings, and updates.
 The rest will happen on your blogs and in the class textbook.
 (I'll circulate the link to the textbook in September.)

+## How Many of Us Will There Be?

+The course is full, with a cap of 60, plus Faith Ryan (teaching assistant) and me.
+So . . .
+62 of us?

 ## How Will We Study Games?
 What If I Cannot or Do Not Want to Play Them?